 - Maple Syrup: Be sure to use pure maple syrup (or honey) – not “pancake syrup”.

-How to Make Chocolate Peanut Butter Chia Pudding
+How to Make This Chocolate-Peanut Chia Pudding (Step-by-Step Photos)

 Find complete instructions with ingredient amounts in the recipe card below.